mittwald/cli/README.md

     This flag allows you to override the mittwald plugin that should be installed by default; this is useful for testing purposes

+  --override-type=<value>  Override the type of the generated DDEV configuration

+    The type of the generated DDEV configuration; this can be any of the documented DDEV project types, or 'auto' (which is also the default) for automatic discovery.

+    See https://ddev.readthedocs.io/en/latest/users/configuration/config/#type for more information

   --project-name=<value>  DDEV project name

     The name of the DDEV project